Subscribe to our Gay Travel Newsletter here

 Castaways Resort, West Coast

-A truly civilized retreat on the wild coastal cliffs
+A truly civilized retreat on the wild coastal cliffs.

 What’s better than falling asleep to the soothing sounds of a wave machine?
 Falling asleep to actual waves crashing on the rocks below your room.
 Located in the outer limits of Auckland, the hotel was recently renovated and is home to Berentai Spa.
 The studio suites are thoughtfully modern, a suave contrast to the rugged setting.